The Logics Information Page

 How to Contact:

-All photographs, graphics, and text used throughout this website are either my own original copyrighted creations, the copyrighted creations of other's, or the copyright of the WebMuseum (as noted at the bottom of each page), plus numerous public domain photographs.
-The author retains all legal rights to all personally created content and use.
-Permission is given to copy/quote portions of The Logics web pages for non-profit use (e.g. in a blog, forum, or for school use, but never for commercial or financial gain) if the quote is accompanied with the author's name and the URL address that the quote was taken from.
+All photographs, graphics, and text used throughout this website are either my own original copyrighted creations or the copyrighted creations of other's, plus numerous public domain photographs.
+I retain all legal rights to all personally created content and use.
+Permission is given to copy/quote brief portions (USA fair use standards) of The Logics web pages for non-profit use (e.g. in a personal blog, personal forum, or for school use, but never for commercial or financial gain) if the quote is accompanied with my name and the URL address that the quote was taken from.
 Use Intelligently - Don't Abuse Ignorantly.
-07-17-2009: If you want to use a public domain photograph (those marked (PD)) on your website, then simply right click on the photograph, save it to your hard drive, and then upload the photograph to your website's server.
-Linking the photograph from thelogics.org consumes the author's bandwidth, and it is considered as theft to rob the author of his paid bandwidth.
-Some of the public domain photographs on thelogics.org now have the website name on the photographs themselves so that visitors to the thieves' websites will know where the photographs were stolen.
+If you want to use a public domain photograph (those marked (PD)) on your website, then simply right-click on the photograph, save it to your hard drive, and then upload the photograph to your website's server.
+Linking the photograph from thelogics.org consumes my paid bandwidth, and it slows server access for all visitors to this site as well as to all other sites sharing the same server.
+Please think of all Internet users before linking a graphic.
+Thank you.